MCDReforged/MCDReforged.github.io/docs/plugin_dev/plugin_catalogue.md

 }
 ```

-Alternatively you can don\'t declare this field but put your
+Alternatively you can don't declare this field but put your
 introduction file inside the same directory where `plugin_info.json` is

-It\'s named by `introduction.md` for default language `en_us` and named
+It's named by `introduction.md` for default language `en_us` and named
 by e.g. `introduction-zh_cn.md` for other language

 ```